Collaboration & Sync

 The full SyncEngine wires a transport to your op store and handles the protocol automatically:

-import { SyncEngine, MemoryTransport } from 'trellis/sync';
+import { MemoryTransport, SyncEngine } from "trellis/sync";

-const transport = new MemoryTransport('peer-a', 'Alice');
+const transport = new MemoryTransport("peer-a", "Alice");

 const engine = new SyncEngine({

-localPeerId: 'peer-a',
+localPeerId: "peer-a",

 transport,